radcortez/graal-microservices/README.md

 * Install the `python` language in GraalVM with `gu install python`.
 * Rebuild the `python` language in GraalVM with `gu rebuild-images python`.

-### Prepare
+### Build

-Go to the `libraries` folder and run `mvn clean install`.
-This will build the fat jar with all the required microprofile dependencies to use with other languages.
+Run `mvn clean install`.
+This will build all the projects.

 ---
 **NOTE**:

-When running node or ruby commands, make sure that you use the the binaries from the bin folder inside GraalVM.
+When running Node or Ruby commands, make sure that you use the the binaries from the bin folder inside GraalVM.
 You can set a `GRAAL_HOME` to point to Graal installation folder and then use it to reference the specific binaries easier.

 ---